eilvelia/tdl/README.md

 - The tdjson shared library (`libtdjson.so` on Linux, `libtdjson.dylib` on macOS, `tdjson.dll` on Windows)
 - In some cases, a C++ compiler and Python installed to build the node addon[^1]

 [^1]: `tdl` is packaged with pre-built addons for Windows (x86_64), GNU/Linux (x86_64, glibc >= 2.17), and macOS (x86_64, aarch64).
-If a pre-built binary is not available for your system, then the node addon will be built using node-gyp, requiring Python and a C++ toolchain to be installed (on Windows, MSVS or Build Tools).
+If a pre-built binary is not available for your system, then the node addon will be built using node-gyp, requiring Python and a C++ toolchain (C++14 is required) to be installed (on Windows, MSVS or Build Tools).
 Pass `--build-from-source` to never use the pre-built binaries.
 Note that macOS aarch64 binaries aren't tested.

 <a name="installation"></a>
 ## Installation